-When deaf children grow old enough to marry, they often choose to marry someone else who is deaf, for they can understand each other better.
+When people with hearing loss grow old enough to marry, they often choose to marry someone who also has hearing loss, for they can understand each other better.
 They can have children, and raise them well.
-Usually a deaf mother and father have children with good hearing.
+Parents with hearing loss often have children who can hear.
+These children will learn spoken language from hearing family, neighbors, the radio, TV, and in school.